-The preserve is part of the Hickory Creek preservation system, which conserves more than 2,000 acres of land.
+The preserve is part of the Hickory Creek preservation system, which conserves more than 2,000 acres.

 The preserve was acquired in conjunction with the State Division of Waterways for the construction and operation of a local stormwater reservoir/management facility.
 The preserve includes a dry reservoir and a dam.
 During flood events, the reservoir fills with water.
 In the event of unusual rainfall or physical damage to the dam, the District and other organizations are responsible for taking action to restrict access to the preserve, notify potentially impacted residents, and/or evacuate potentially impacted residents.
 For more information, download the Emergency Action Plan for Sauk Trail Dam.

 PLAN YOUR ADVENTURE ON THIS PRESERVE'S INTERACTIVE MAP

 Sauk Trail Reservoir protects wetland habitat and a portion of Hickory Creek.

 The site is managed with prescribed burning to protect and enhance its natural resources.
 Learn more about the District’s land management activities.

 Sauk Trail Reservoir features 0.93 mile of paved trail, ideal for the following activities:

 - Cross-Country Skiing

 Because the trail is constructed on top of a flood control structure, users are required to stay on the trail, and the preserve may be closed during times of flooding.